21 Different Types of Ants in Oregon

 Inside the home, they typically enter through cracks or crevices around doors and windows in search of food and shelter.

-Inside, they will often establish their colonies in wall voids or similar dark spaces.
-They feed on various foods, including sweet items, fats and oils, and even dead insects.
+They will often establish their colonies in wall voids or similar dark spaces.
+They feed on foods, including sweet items, fats and oils, and even dead insects.

-The immigrant pavement ant is considered a nuisance pest in Oregon due to its tendency to enter homes in search of food.
+The immigrant pavement ant is considered a nuisance pest in Oregon due to its tendency to enter homes searching for food.

-To control this ant, it is best to locate and remove any nests you find.
+To control this ant, locating and removing any nests you find is best.
 Sealing any potential entry points into your home is also important.

 If the problem persists, it may be necessary to contact a professional pest control company for assistance.